my places ♡

 After graduating I worked with environmental nonprofits and advocacy organisations on media and digital communications.

 Working with these organisations often meant travelling around NSW and beyond, with my camera and laptop, to meet and tell the stories of communities on the frontlines of environmental battles.
 You can read some of those stories here.

-This work deepened my appreciation not only of people's resilience, but of the vitality of place, and protecting diverse natural landscapes.
+This work deepened my appreciation not only of people's resilience in the face of adversity, but of the vitality of place, and protecting diverse natural landscapes.